 Byte streams in Java are designed to provide a convenient way for handling the input and output of bytes (i.e., units of 8-bits data).
-They are used for reading or writing to binary data I/O.
+We use them for reading or writing to binary data I/O.

-Binary files are those files that are machine-readable.
-For example, a Java class file is an extension of “.class” and cannot be read by humans.
+Binary files are those files that are machine readable.
+For example, a Java class file is an extension of “.class” and humans cannot read it.

 It can be processed by low-level tools such as a JVM (executable java.exe in Windows) and java disassembler (executable javap.exe in Windows).

 Another realtime example is storing a photo in a .bmp or .jpeg file.
-These files are certainly not human-readable.
-They can only be processed by photo editing or image manipulation software.
+These files are certainly not human readable.
+Photo editing or image manipulation software can only process them.

 Byte streams that are used for reading are called input streams and for writing are called output streams.
 They are represented by the abstract classes of InputStream and OutputStream in Java.